bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Pieter Wuille: 00:27:22

 Yeah, but as I said earlier, that wasn't really the original motivation to talk about the efficient or native multi-signature construction.
-Namely, the original motivation was actually going further and have `cross input signature aggregation`.
+Namely, the original motivation was actually going further and have [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/).
 And that is the idea of really all inputs in a transaction, even if there are multiple parties, even if the transaction is like spending coins from multiple separate coins together, we want a single signature for all of them.
 And this is possible if all those people cooperate, which is often the case in terms of like even today, like if you have a wallet and you have multiple coins in it and you're spending them simultaneously, you're just one party even though you have multiple public keys.
 Why wouldn't you be able to spend that with a single signature?